Wakanda

-Wakanda (/wəˈkɑːndə, -ˈkæn-/), officially the Kingdom of Wakanda, is a fictional country appearing in American comic books published by Marvel Comics.
+Wakanda (/wəˈkɑːndə, -ˈkæn-/), officially the Kingdom of Wakanda, and later the Intergalactic Empire of Wakanda, is a fictional country appearing in American comic books published by Marvel Comics, particularly those featuring Black Panther.
 Created by Stan Lee and Jack Kirby, the country first appeared in Fantastic Four #52 (July 1966).
-Wakanda is located in sub-Saharan Africa and has been depicted as being in East Africa.
-It is home to the superhero Black Panther.
+Wakanda is located both in East Africa on Earth, and on Wakanda-Prime in outer space.
+T'Challa, the Black Panther, is usually portrayed as the monarch of the nation.

 Wakanda has appeared in comics and various media adaptations, such as in the Marvel Cinematic Universe, where it is depicted as the most technologically advanced nation on Earth.
+The country first appears in film in Captain America: Civil War (2016).

 Location

 In the MCU, Wakanda is located just north of Lake Turkana, at a point bordering Kenya, Ethiopia, Uganda and South Sudan.

 Some sources place Wakanda just north of Tanzania and exactly at Rwanda, while others – such as Marvel Atlas #2 – show it at the north end of Lake Turkana, in between South Sudan, Uganda, Kenya, and Ethiopia (and surrounded by fictional countries like Azania, Canaan, and Narobia).

 Director Ryan Coogler stated that his depiction of Wakanda in the 2018 film Black Panther was inspired by the southern African Kingdom of Lesotho.

-In recent stories by writer Ta-Nehisi Coates, Wakanda is located on Lake Victoria, near fellow fictional nations Mohannda, Canaan, Azania, and Niganda.
+In Ta-Nehisi Coates's Black Panther series, Wakanda is located on Lake Victoria, near fellow fictional nations Mohannda, Canaan, Azania, and Niganda.
 This places these nations in the eastern half of the Democratic Republic of the Congo.

 Birnin Zana is located within Wakanda.
 It is considered by some to be a smart city.
 In Birnin Zana, pedestrians walk along commerce-filled streets that are car-free except for the occasional appearance of bus-like shuttles.
 The whole is quite similar to the woonerf concept, an approach to public space design which started in the Netherlands in the 1970s.
 Maglev trains are seen zipping above and around the city.
 Wakandan buildings incorporate some traditional African elements, such as thatched roofs and hanging gardens, on some of the tallest structures.